lpenz/ghaction-grcov-express/README.md

 [grcov](https://github.com/mozilla/grcov) in the local container before executing it, which takes time.
 This action downloads a ~20MB alpine-based container with grcov installed instead, and runs the tool from there.
+It saved ~3min in my very limited tests.

 ## Usage

-Just run this action instead of the [actions-rs/grcov] github action.
-This action even outputs a `report` parameter to maintain compatibility, although the configuration file is supported.
+Just run this action instead of the [actions-rs/grcov] github action. grcov-express even outputs a `report` parameter to maintain compatibility, although the configuration file is supported.

+The yaml below shows an example of how to get rust test coverage information into [coveralls]:

 ```yml
 on: [push]